4th World Media Lab

 The Arthur L. Carter Journalism Institute of New York University offers annually The Reporting Award, a grant to support a significant work of journalism in any medium on an under-reported topic in the public interest.
 Ineligible to apply are NYU affiliates, NYU graduates with degrees dated three years prior and thereafter, and journalists holding staff positions at established media outlets that are in a position to fund such projects on their own.
 The institute will select one or several winners of the Reporting Award.
 The total award comprises $2,500 on announcement of the winning proposal and up to an additional $10,000 on completion of the project.

 ASJA Annual Writing Awards

 The American Society of Journalists and Authors annually recognizes distinguished achievements in articles and books with a series of awards, which are presented at the annual ASJA Writers Conference.
-Most are limited to the ASJA membership; however, three awards are open to the public: The Arlene Awards for Articles That Make a Difference; the Donald Robinson Award for Investigative Reporting; and Outstanding Article Awards (select categories).
+Some categories are for the public, some for ASJA members only.
 Cash prizes; entry fees apply.

 Banff Mountain Book Competition